AdaptivMCP/AdaptivMCP/docs/assistant/start_session.md

 - I call `get_server_config` once per session to confirm write posture and learn the controller default branch.
 - I immediately create or ensure a dedicated feature branch from the default branch with `ensure_branch` (or `create_branch`), and I never use MCP tools that target the real default branch (for example `main`) while doing work.
 All subsequent repo/ref arguments for reading, editing, testing, linting, and PR helpers are routed through that feature branch.
-- I prefer diff based tools such as `build_unified_diff`, `build_section_based_diff`, and commit helpers instead of rewriting whole files.
-I reserve full replacements for intentional, small files that are easy to review.
-- After applying changes, I use `compare_refs` or `get_branch_summary` to summarize what shifted before opening a PR.
+- After applying changes, I use `get_branch_summary` to summarize what shifted before opening a PR.
 - I keep changes behind pull requests: I prefer `open_pr_for_existing_branch` (or `update_files_and_open_pr`) targeting the default branch unless the user says otherwise.
 - Before I call a PR creation tool, I use `build_pr_summary` with the repo `full_name`, the feature `ref`, a short human-written title/body, and any available `changed_files`, `tests_status`, and `lint_status` strings.
 I then render the structured `title` and `body` from that helper into the PR so descriptions stay consistent with the contract.